alisd23/ngrx-form-pure/README.md

 The value for the `[ngrxField]` directive itself.
 Defines the name of the key used under the form state, in which the field state will be stored.

 ##### `[name]`: *`string`*
 Just the raw element `name` attribute.
-This is still applied as a regular `name` attribute to the element, but is also needed by `ngrx-form` internally.
+This is still applied as a regular `name` attribute to the element, but is also needed by `ngrx-form-pure` internally.

 ##### `[type]`: *`string`*
 Just the raw element `type` attribute.
-This is still applied as a regular `type` attribute on the element, but is also needed by `ngrx-form` internally.
+This is still applied as a regular `type` attribute on the element, but is also needed by `ngrx-form-pure` internally.

 ##### `[stateValueTransformer]`: *`(value: any, e: Event) => any`*
 A **state value transformer** function is called when the field's **DOM** value changes.
 Value returned from this function is what the field's **state** value will be set to.